Uganda People's Defence Force: First post-independence military, 1962–1971

 On 9 October 1962, Uganda became independent from the United Kingdom, with the 4th Battalion, King's African Rifles, based at Jinja, becoming the Uganda Rifles.
 The traditional leader of the Baganda, Edward Mutesa, became president of Uganda.
 Milton Obote, a northerner and longtime opponent of autonomy for the southern kingdoms including Buganda, was prime minister.
 Mutesa recognized the seriousness of the rank-and-file demands for Africanising the officer corps, but was more concerned about the potential northern domination of the military, a concern that reflected the power struggle between Mutesa and Obote.
 Mutesa used his political power to protect the interests of his Baganda constituency and refused to support demands for Africanisation of the officer ranks.

 On 1 August 1962, the Uganda Rifles was renamed the "Uganda Army".
-The armed forces more than doubled, from 700 to 1,500, and the government created the 2nd Battalion stationed at the northeastern town of Moroto on 14 November 1963.
+The armed forces more than doubled, from 700 personnel to 1,500, and the government created the 2nd Battalion stationed at the northeastern town of Moroto on 14 November 1963.
 Omara-Otunnu wrote in 1987 that "a large number of men had been recruited into the Army to form this new battalion, and ... the new recruits were not given proper training" because the Army was already heavily committed to its various operations.

 In January 1964, following a mutiny by Tanganyikan soldiers in protest over their own Africanisation crisis, unrest spread throughout the Uganda Army.
 On 22 January 1964, soldiers of the 1st Battalion in Jinja mutinied to press their demands for a pay raise and a Ugandan officer corps.
 They also detained their British officers, several non-commissioned officers, and Minister of Interior Felix Onama, who had arrived in Jinja to represent the government's views to the rank and file.
 Obote appealed for British military support, hoping to prevent the mutiny from spreading to other parts of the country.
 About 450 British soldiers from the 2nd Battalion, The Scots Guards and Staffordshire Regiment (elements of the 24th Infantry Brigade) responded.
 They surrounded the First Battalion barracks at Jinja, seized the armory, and quelled the mutiny.
 The government responded two days later by dismissing several hundred soldiers from the army, several of whom were subsequently detained.

-Although the authorities later released many of the detained soldiers and reinstated some in the army, the mutiny marked a turning point in civil-military relations.
+Although the authorities later released many of the detained soldiers and reinstated some in the army, the mutiny marked a turning point in civil–military relations.
 The mutiny reinforced the army's political strength.
 Within weeks of the mutiny, the president's cabinet also approved a military pay raise retroactive to 1 January 1964, more than doubling the salaries of those in private to staff-sergeant ranks.
 Additionally, the government raised defense allocations by 400 percent.
 The number of Ugandan officers increased from 18 to 55.
 Two northerners, Shaban Opolot and Idi Amin, assumed command positions in the Uganda Army and later received promotions to Brigadier and commander in chief, and army chief of staff, respectively.